United States Department of the Treasury: Basic functions

 With respect to the estimation of revenues for the executive branch, Treasury serves a purpose parallel to that of the Office of Management and Budget for the estimation of spending for the executive branch, the Joint Committee on Taxation for the estimation of revenues for Congress, and the Congressional Budget Office for the estimation of spending for Congress.

 From 1830 until 1901, responsibility for overseeing weights and measures was carried out by the Office of Standard Weights and Measures under the auspices of the Treasury Department.
-After 1901, responsibility was assigned to the agency that subsequently became known as the National Institute of Standards and Technology.
+After 1901, that responsibility was assigned to the agency that subsequently became known as the National Institute of Standards and Technology.

 Organization

 The Department of the Treasury is organized into two major components: the departmental offices and the operating bureaus.
 The departmental offices are primarily responsible for the formulation of policy and management of the department as a whole, while the operating bureaus carry out the specific operations assigned to the department.